zchee/golang-wiki/WebAssembly.md

-Go 1.11 adds an experimental port to WebAssembly.
+Go 1.11 added an experimental port to WebAssembly.

 WebAssembly is described on its [home page](https://webassembly.org) as:

 > WebAssembly (abbreviated _Wasm_) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications.

 This page will be updated over time with more information relevant to Go's support for WebAssembly.

-**NOTE:** if you ever set the `GOROOT` environment variable to the path of an earlier Go SDK version other than the version of the `go` command, please unset this environment variable to avoid problems in the following tutorial.

 # Example